jfroelich/rss-reader/src/favicon-notes.md

 wide.
 Most sites in fact use the site wide icon.
 But because each page can be different, I must always check the page, and this cannot be avoided.

-# Standalone indexedDB database

-indexedDB databases are installed specific to an origin.

-This uses a separate database from the reader app.
-I chose to use a separate database because this makes this library completely independent of all other libraries and the app itself.
-It is less convenient when writing code in the reader app because I have to open two connections, but it keeps the code separate.
-I have some concern because I read somewhere that some platforms like iOS currently struggle with maintaining multiple indexedDB databases for a single origin.
-However, I am not really targeting those platforms right now so I do not think it is important enough to worry about it.
+In addition to lookup, there are two other key functions, connect and compact.

+* `openFaviconDb` opens a connection to indexedDB.
+The connection is the first parameter to the lookup function. indexedDB is used to provide a simple caching mechanism for the lookup, that memoizes certain lookups.
+* `compactFaviconDb` function is a housekeeping function intended to run periodically.
+It examines the cache for older entries and removes them.

+# Why this uses a separate database from the app

+This uses a separate database in order to remain independent of the app.
+The benefit of independence outweighs the cost of having to maintain separate connections.

+There may be an issue with some platforms not allowing for multiple, concurrent connections.
+I think on iOS.
+But I am not too concerned.

-# About "Refused to load the script" errors that appear in the console
+# About "Refused to load the script" errors that appear in the console during the lookup function.

 Occasionally I see the following messages appear in the console: Refused to load the script 'url' because it violates the following Content Security Policy